The Interoperability SIG met from 9 am till 10 am European Central Time.

 Next meeting is scheduled for December 20, 2018.

 Any CO-LaN member with interest in the development of the set of software tools offered by CO-LaN is welcome to join.
-Please contact Malcolm WOODMAN, leader of the SIG for further information.
+If you have the necessary expertise in programming and CAPE-OPEN, you are welcome to contribute.
+Please contact Malcolm WOODMAN, leader of the Interoperability SIG for further information.